rabbitmq-community/rstream/README.md

         )
 ```

-Please take a look at the complete reliable client example [here](https://github.com/qweeze/rstream/blob/master/docs/examples/reliable_client/)

-### Metadata Update

-If the streams topology changes (ex:Stream deleted or add/remove follower), The server removes the producers and consumers
-linked to the stream and then it sends the Metadata update event.
-the behaviour is similar to what we have for disconnections.
-In case of the Producer/Superstream Producer
-the Client will try to automatically reconnect while the Consumer needs to manage the on_close_handler event.

-Please take a look at the complete reliable client example [here](https://github.com/qweeze/rstream/blob/master/docs/examples/reliable_client/)
+Please take a look at the complete, reliable client example [here](https://github.com/qweeze/rstream/blob/master/docs/examples/reliable_client/)

 ## Load Balancer

 In order to handle load balancers, you can use the `load_balancer_mode` parameter for producers and consumers.
 This will always attempt to create a connection via the load balancer, discarding connections that are inappropriate for the client type.

-Producers must connect to the leader node, while consumers can connect to any, prioritizing replicas if available.
+Producers must connect to the leader node, while consumers can connect to any, prioritising replicas if available.

 ## Client Performances

 The RabbitMQ Stream queues can handle high throughput.
-Currently, the client cannot reach the maximum throughput the server can handle.
+Currently, the client cannot reach the server's maximum throughput.

-We found some bottlenecks; one of them is the current AMQP 1.0 marshal and unmarshal message format.
+We found some bottlenecks; one of them is the current AMQP 1.0 marshal/unmarshal message format.

 This one:
 ```python